 Back to the port

-The way back to the port leads past the Basilia de Santa Maria del Mar using the Paseo de Born.
+The way back to the port leads via the Passeig de Born past the Basilica de Santa Maria del Mar.
 Other streets follow.
-The path is almost straight to the Rambla.
-There is the striking Columbus column near the port.
+The path runs almost in a straight line to the Rambla.
+There is the concise Column of Columbus near the port.
 We're almost there.
-Separated by a harbor basin, this is a lure Maremagnum Shopping Center.
+The Maremagnum shopping center is separated by a harbor basin.
 There is no time for that.
-There are still a few meters to the shuttle bus that takes us back to the cruise terminal.
+It's a few meters to the shuttle bus that takes us back to the cruise terminal.